brandysmith/PublicKB/Release Notes/2017/2017-05-09-cloud-platform-release-notes.md

 Support

-- As always if you have any questions, please feel free to write us at CloudSupport@CenturyLink.com.
+- As always if you have any questions, please feel free to write us at [CloudSupport@CenturyLink.com](mailto:CloudSupport@CenturyLink.com).
 In addition to reaching us via email, you can now reach us via Phone at the following numbers: 844-874-5167 (US only), 00-800-7475-7474 (UK) or 001-800-7475-7474 (Singapore).
-For further information please visit https://www.ctl.io/cloud-application-manager/#Support
+For further information please visit our [support page](/cloud-application-manager/#Support).